epfml/ML_course/labs/ex01/python_setup_tutorial.md

 ## Python

 We will be working in Python.
 If you already have been introduced to Python, feel free to skip this section.
 If you come from another background, you might want to take some tutorials in addition to this lab in the next week to feel comfortable with it.
-You do not need to become an expert in Python, but you should be confortable with the general syntax, some of the idiosyncrasies of Python and know how to do basic vector and matrix algebra.
+You do not need to become an expert in Python, but you should be comfortable with the general syntax, some of the idiosyncrasies of Python and know how to do basic vector and matrix algebra.
 For the last part, we will be using NumPy, a library we will introduce later.

 For a nice introduction to Python, you should take a look at [the Python tutorial](https://docs.python.org/3/tutorial/index.html).
 Here are some reading recommendations: